jb00gie/websterbd.com/content/about/index.md

 		<div class="row">
 			<div class="col-sm-6">
 				<h4>How long will it take you to complete my project?</h4>
 				<p>Each timeline is different, and varies depending on your deliverables and the level of detail your project requires.
-Let’s meet up and chat.
+Let's meet up and chat.
 From that we’ll be able to give you a clear timeframe.
 Send an email to <a href="mailto:ASK@WEBSTERBD.COM">ask@websterbd.com</a>, and we’ll talk.</p>
 			</div>
 			<div class="col-sm-6">
 				<h4>Do you do logos?</h4>